SharDxD/godog_horror_game_project/README.md

 schematic (they are now in development), as well as schemes of the levels and some rough 3d models of the objects.

+The up to date documentation file is accessible through: /Godot_prj_doc.pdf

 Software used:
 - Krita: https://krita.org/en/download/
 - Laigter: https://azagaya.itch.io/laigter